API Reference

 Federation sync

-Federation is pull-first HTTP replication between two daemons.
+Federation is pull-first HTTP replication between two instances.
 Both flat (/v1/sync/*) and domain-grouped (/v1/federation/sync/*) routes are served.

 Changes feed